Autarkies/Autarkies.github.io/results.md

    that finds the **A1**, **E1**, **A1 + E1** autarkies in the input (D)QBF.
    The `C++` implementaion is around 1800 lines of code.
-The software allows the user to choose an autarky system for the reduction and different *strictness levels* of the input file besides other parameters like choice of encoding `AMO constraints`.
+The software allows the user to choose an autarky system for the reduction and different *strictness levels* of the input file besides other parameters like choice of encoding `At Most One constraints`.

 <!--
 Instance | E1-Aut | A1-Aut | E1+A1-Aut